Professor Andy Brown

 He has edited two collections of correspondences with contemporary writers, collected in Binary Myths 1&2 (Stride, 2004), and has worked with sculptors, filmmakers, and musicians.
 He writes regular reviews and articles for a range of literary journals.
 He is a regular tutor for the Poetry School, London, and is a well-known performer and singer-songwriter around the South West.

-To date I have supervised eight PhDs to successful completion, all wth publication of books within their PhDs, several with major national awards and prizes:
+To date I have supervised ten PhDs to successful completion, most with publication of books within their PhDs, several with major national awards and prizes, and many of them having gone on to take up successful academic careers elsewhere:

 Luke Kennard (poetry); Tupa Snyder (poetry); Sally Flint (poetry); Jaime Robles (poetry); Ben Smith (poetry);

-Jos Smith (poetry); Eleanor Rees (poetry); Isabel Galleymore (poetry)
+Jos Smith (poetry); Eleanor Rees (poetry); Isabel Galleymore (poetry); Alison Stone (British Objectivist poetry);

-and I am 2nd spervisor to a number of academic English PhDs.
+I am supervisor to 8 PhDs at present in poetry, fiction, and creative non-fiction, and am 2nd spervisor to a number of academic English PhDs.